 This entry is a work in progress.
 Please request editorship!

-2012 Republican Presidential Primary refers the preliminary round of Republican party’s candidate selection process in the upcoming U.S. presidential election.
-The series of state caucuses and primaries began in Iowa on January 3rd, 2012 and end in Utah on June 26th, 2012.
+The 2012 Republican Presidential Primary refers the preliminary round of Republican party’s candidate selection process in the upcoming U.S. presidential election.
+The series of state caucuses and primaries began in Iowa on January 3rd, 2012 and ended in Utah on June 26th, 2012.
 The primaries were won by Mitt Romney, who became the GOP candidate for the presidential election.

 As the first major event in the process of candidate election for U.S. presidency, Iowa's party-run caucus, along with New Hampshire's state-run primary, traditionally marks the beginning of race for the nation's highest-ranking political office.
 In comparison to caucuses, state primary elections determine the number of delegates for each party's national convention rather than a particular person running for president.
 For the 2012 Republican primaries, there are 2,286 delegates; it takes 1,145 delegate votes to win.

 Despite the relatively small scale of Iowa and New Hampshire constituencies, both states have played an influential role throughout presidential elections due to their front placement in the first weeks of January.
 As a result, the Iowa caucuses and New Hampshire primary have gained symbolic importance of taking the first election-related headlines as well as home to unexpected upsets in election history.

 Just in time for the beginning of state caucuses and primaries in January, Google launched a special Politics page to help readers get the latest updates, discuss issues and track candidates' popularity in conjunction with YouTube's official Politics channel that was launched earlier in December 2011.

 The Washington Post launched the Twitter account @MentionMachine to provide real-time updates on the exit polls and data analysis, including a weekly counter of total number of Twitter mentions and news media mentions attributed to each candidate in the race.